jvedder/Thermocouple-board/README.md

 # 4-channel Thermocouple PCB

-## #Eagle CAD Schematic and PCB Layout
+## Eagle CAD Schematic and PCB Layout

-This design has 4 copies of the MAX31855 thermocouple managed by an STm32F0042K4 (or K6) ARM Cortex-M0 processor.
+This design has 4 copies of the **MAX31855** thermocouple managed by an **STM32F042K4** (or K6) ARM Cortex-M0 processor.
 Primary communication is RS-485 over Cat 5 UTP Ethernet cables with a POE-like power scheme (5V to 12V).
 Both full and half-duplex communication are supported.

 Secondary communication is over USB, allowing an instance of this board (perhaps without the MAX31855 populated) to be the RS-485 master or a monitor of both the up-link and down-link (concurrently on separate UARTs).

-The MAX31885 analog filter and connector design was copied from the Adafruit MAX31855 breakout board via the license below.
-Their support of open-source hardware is appreciated.
+A portion of this design was leveraged from the **_Adafruit Thermocouple Amplifier MAX31855 breakout board_**.
+See license below.
+Adafruit's support of open-source hardware is appreciated.

 ----------------------